jostylr/pieceful-programming/src/core.md

 given arguments.
 Generally, this is the first one.
 This is ignored if any argument has the special syntax above.

+    tracker('composing', {tracking, args, scope});
     let funs = args.slice(0);
     ret = async function composed (...newArgs) {

+ If inline, same scope, but if not, this uses scope of caller

+        let scope = this;
+        tracker('composed command called', {tracking, functions: funs, args:newArgs, scope});

         let input;
         for (let i = 0; i < funs.length; i += 1) {
             let actualArgs = funs[i].slice(1);